Pryaxis/orion-core/docs/articles/architecture-services.md

     Kernel.Container.Bind<IMyService>().To<MyServiceImpl>().In???Scope();
 ```

-Here are the possible scopes:
+Here are a few of the possible scopes:

 | Scope | Result | Rationale | Example |
 |-------|--------|-----------|---------|